Greater Naples Leadership provides exceptional opportunities for its members to continually enrich their lives and

 Requirements to Participate

 Class attendance.
 Masters Class members are expected to attend all sessions.
-One full-day excused absence or two half-day excused absences are allowed with prior arrangement.
-Any session day(s) or part of a session day missed should be made up the following year.
+Master Class members may not miss more than two session days and missed days must be made up within the following Masters Class.
 Attendance at Retreat Day and Evaluation Day is mandatory.

 Liability Release.
 Upon acceptance, Masters Class members are required to sign and submit a Liability Release.